 |microTech : Stanton IV|

-microTech is a terraformed planet, thus its atmosphere was specifically engineered to imitate Earth's.
+MicroTech is a terraformed planet, thus its atmosphere was specifically engineered to imitate Earth's.
 It is breathable and primarily contains nitrogen and oxygen, as well as trace amounts of argon and carbon dioxide.
-However, due to the terraforming accident, temperatures generally sit around or below -100 °C (-148 °F), especially during severe snowstorms when wind chill factors exacerbate the situation.
-As such, exposure without protective gear specializing in cold-weather environments (e.g. the Caldera suit) can quickly lead to hypothermia.
+However, due to the terraforming accident, temperatures generally sit well below zero, especially during severe snowstorms when wind chill factors exacerbate the situation.
+As such, exposure without protective gear specializing in cold-weather environments (e.g. the Novikov armor) can quickly lead to hypothermia.

 |Chemical Formula||Full Name||Amount|

 Most of microTech is covered in mountains and ice sheets and subject to strong blizzards and ice storms.
 There are very few liquid bodies of water.
 Multiple temperate tundra zones exist in areas associated with deep geothermal activity.
 Camping expeditions and hikes in these greener biomes are popular vacation activities among microTech's full-time population.
 Cold hardy plants such as evergreens, wildflowers, grasses, and lichen grow there throughout the year.

 Thawort, a lichen that grows on microTech and other worlds with arctic climates, is the subject of research for several pharmaceutical startups based in New Babbage.
 Its antiseptic and antibacterial properties have shown promise in the lab, though the properties are only present in wild-collected specimens.
 Research to replicate these traits in artificial conditions is ongoing.